telerik/kendo-ui-core/docs/web/spreadsheet/localization-spreadsh/messages-toolbar.md

 ---
-title: List of `toolbar` Messages
+title: List of <code>toolbar</code> Messages
-page_title: List of `toolbar` Messages | Kendo UI Spreadsheet Widget
+page_title: List of toolbar Messages | Kendo UI Spreadsheet Widget
-description: "A list of the `toolbar` messages used for localization of the Kendo UI Spreadsheet widget via JavaScript."
+description: "A list of the toolbar messages used for localization of the Kendo UI Spreadsheet widget via JavaScript."
 slug: localization_toolbar_messages_spreadsheet_widget
 ---